 Do you remember the time when you had to visit public libraries to get a piece of knowledge?
-Or сan you recollect asking a friend or a neighbor for advice on parenting, new cooking receipts, or fresh news?
+Or when you ask a friend or a neighbor for advice on parenting, new cooking receipts, or fresh news?
 If the answer is “yes,” you know how significant the Internet’s contribution to human lives is.

-Unlike their parents decades ago, modern kids can access any kind of information from the comfort of their homes.
-Online lessons, favorite films, and chats in social media – everything is accessible anytime right from their smartphones.
-The only concern is that violent and inappropriate content is also in free access for underage kids.
+Unlike our predecessors, the modern generation can access any kind of information without even leaving a room.
+Online lessons, favorite films, and chats in social media — everything is accessible anytime right on smartphones.
+The only concern is that violent and inappropriate content is also free to access.

 Table Of Contents

-How to See Private Browsing History of Another Person
+How to See the Private Browsing History of Another Person

 - Visit the Google Activity page.

 - Sign in with their Google credentials.

 - Scroll to find the needed date and time.

 3. Viewing Google History on Android

 Are they Android users?
 You can easily look up browsing history on someone’s phone by following these steps: